 - Background: special layer, which will be repeated as background for every other page of the invoice. - Summary: page with a invoice summary. - CallList: page with calls made in a invoice period.
-Is invisible by default.
+Available only to customer invoices with outgoing call direction and incoming call direction. - DID ZoneCalls: page with zone costs like in the summary, but broken down for each the customer contract's subscribers.
+Available to DID invoices only.